Jason-G-M/General-Purpose-Dependency-Graph-Tool-Document/index.md

 - Check if it is able to dereference the target type from the Source Process through the selected node.

 #### Instruction
-- Select Version, Source Process, and Target Type.
+- Input VERSION, SOURCE PROCESS and TARGET TYPE.
-- Select Skip Types and Skip Assemblies.
+- Input SKIP TYPES and SKIP ASSEMBLIES.
-- Uncheck ALL PATHS and fill PATH NUMBER with a specific number to customize the number of results to display (up to 500, optional), or check ALL PATHS to see all the results.
+- Uncheck ALL PATHS and input PATHs NUMBER to customize the number of results to display (up to 500).
 - Get Results.
 ![PTO](image/PTO.png "Process's type overview")
 **Process's Type Overview**